Almondbubby/sea-level-AI/README.md

 # sea-level-AI
-AI for predicting future sea level rises.
-Made for the TJHSST science fair.
+AI for predicting future sea level rises
+Made for the TJHSST science fair